 If you're using an ice box, it's best to use block ice rather than crushed ice as it won't melt as quickly.
 If you're making your own ice add some salt or, better yet, use salt water as the freezing temperature for salt water is lower than fresh water and will actually make your ice colder!

 If you're using a fridge, try not to overfill it as it will struggle to keep everything cold.
 The opposite is true if you're using an ice box, a full ice box will keep everything colder by preventing the ice from melting.

 On the road

 Once you're away, you'll be trying to keep your fridge or ice box as cool as possible to keep food fresh and beers ice cold.
-The best way to do this is keep it your fridge or ice box of the sun, and the prime way to do this is by covering it with a sunscreen.
+The best way to do this is to keep your fridge or ice box out of the sun, and the prime way to do this is by covering it with a sunscreen shade.
 A sunscreen protects the fridge from heat and improves its running efficiency.

 Also, it may seem obvious, but an important thing to remember is to not open your fridge or ice box too much and let in the warm air, which will undo all your good preparation work.